Philadelphia Workplace Accident Lawyer

 If you are injured in a workplace accident, you are entitled to compensation under Pennsylvania’s Workers’ Compensation Act regardless of who was at fault.
 Unfortunately, many employees don’t receive all of the benefits they deserve because they are unfamiliar with the rules.

-For more than 20 years, Philadelphia attorney Jeffrey S. Gross has aggressively fought for the rights of injured workers in Pennsylvania.
+For more than 20 years, Philadelphia attorneys Jeffrey S. Gross and Patrick W. Kenny, have aggressively fought for the rights of injured workers in Pennsylvania.
 If you have sustained an injury in an on-the-job accident, contact us today for a free initial consultation about your case.

 What Types Of Work Accidents Are Covered By Workers’ Compensation?